CDFER/Captive-Portal-ESP32/README.md

 A ESP32 Captive Portal written in Arudino C++ (think airport wifi sign in page) demo that works on all devices[^1].

+This code is an example of a captive portal for the ESP32, using the AsyncTCP library.
+The code sets up a soft access point with the given SSID and no password, and configures a DNS server to redirect all traffic to the captive portal web server running on the ESP32.
+The captive portal serves an HTML page with a message that all requests will be redirected to this page.

+The code also includes some workarounds and documents limitations for different devices and browsers, such as a workaround for Windows 11 captive portal, and limitations on the Safari (iOS) browser.

 ## ⚙️ Features
 ```
 RAM:   [=         ]  11.6% (used 37976 bytes from 327680 bytes)